Investor hub

 Principles

 • Principal risks facing the Group were set out in the Admission Document.
-The Board periodically reviews and discusses these risks and identifies and deploys mitigation steps to manage these risks and confront day-to-day challenges of the business.
+The Board periodically reviews, updates and discusses these risks and identifies and deploys mitigation steps to manage these risks and confront day-to-day challenges of the business.
+The Company has recently undertaken an objective process with Buchanan Communications to better understand relevant ESG risks and impacts through a materiality assessment.
+This process is more fully described in Corporate Governance – ESG Implementation Plan of the Annual Report.

 • The Company’s articulated mission, and related five key values, are intended to guide the Board, Company management and personnel in executing the Group’s business plans and mitigate risks.
-The Company’s mission is to become the preeminent public and government affairs organization in the world by uniting a diverse group of industry leading
+The Company’s mission is to become the most trusted public and government affairs organisation in the world by uniting a diverse group of industry leading organisations for the shared value of the Group’s clients, companies, employees and society.
+The five key values are:(i) Transparency – communicating openly, freely and with clarity; (ii) Objectivity – making unbiased and fair decisions; (iii) Fiscal Responsibility – operating under the premise that a fair return is due for all stakeholders; (iv) Integrity – putting ethics and legal compliance at the forefront of practices and procedures; and (v) Excellence – f lawlessly advocating on behalf of clients to support the achievement of clients’ business objectives.

 • The Board is committed to open and ongoing engagement with the Company’s Shareholders.
 The Board communicates with Shareholders through: